MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/command-line/index.md

 * [Testing the farm and see the changes in MobileFirst Operations Console](#testing-the-farm-and-see-the-changes-in-mobilefirst-operations-console)

 ## Installing IBM Installation Manager
 You must install Installation Manager V1.8.4 or later.
-The older versions of Installation Manager are not able to install IBM MobileFirst Platform Foundation V8.0 because the postinstallation operations of the product require Java 7.
+The older versions of Installation Manager are not able to install IBM MobileFirst Foundation V8.0 because the postinstallation operations of the product require Java 7.
 The older versions of Installation Manager come with Java 6.

 1. Extract the IBM Installation Manager archive file that is downloaded.
 You can find the installer at [Installation Manager and Packaging Utility download links](http://www.ibm.com/support/docview.wss?uid=swg27025142).
 2. Review the license agreement for IBM Installation Manager that is in unzip_IM_1.8.x/license directory.